Cishnick/libqgcodeeditor/README.md

 Based upon [QPlainTextEdit](https://doc.qt.io/qt-5/qplaintextedit.html), with added comment and syntax highlighting plus line highlighting for use showing currently executing line in a GUI.

-To use on Windows/Linux/Mac clone and build with:
+To use clone and build with:
 ```bash
 gh repo clone QGCoder/libqgcodeeditor && cd libqgcodeeditor
 qmake && make -j$(nproc)